GuoPorousMediaLab/HWRS505-405-2023Fall/schedule.md

 ---
 layout: page
 title: Schedule
-description: The weekly event schedule.
+nav_order: 2
+description: Schedule for the entire semester.
 ---

-# Weekly Schedule
+## Schedule

 {% for schedule in site.schedules %}
 {{ schedule }}